cloudevents/spec/cesql/spec.md

 The CESQL can be used as a [filter dialect][subscriptions-filter-dialect] to filter on the input values.

 When used as a filter predicate, the expression output value MUST be a _Boolean_.
 If the output value is not a _Boolean_, or any errors are returned, the event MUST NOT pass the filter.
-Due to the requirement that events MUST NOT pass the filter should any errors occur, when used in a filtering context the CESQL engine SHOULD follow the "fail fast mode" error handling described in section 4.1.
+Due to the requirement that events MUST NOT pass the filter if any errors occur, when used in a filtering context the CESQL engine SHOULD follow the "fail fast mode" error handling described in section 4.1.

 ## 2. Language syntax